Your search did not match any results.

 To view the latest Common Criteria version please visit the Common Criteria website.

 Oracle has a long history with Common Criteria and was the first vendor to develop and evaluate a Database Protection Profile (PP).
 The Oracle Database (Oracle7, Release 7.2) was the first database server product to be awarded a Common Criteria Certificate.
 The next version of the Database Protection Profile currently under development is available here.
-The status of all the Oracle Database PPs can be found here.
-In addition to Database PPs, Oracle has created Protection Profiles for Java Card implementations.
+The status of all the Oracle Database PPs can be found here and archived PPs are here.
+Filter on the Databases category.
+In addition to Database PPs, Oracle has created Protection Profiles for Java Card implementations found here.
+Filter on the Smart Card category.
 These PPs help Java Card technology vendors meet the demand by banks, governments, and other card issuers for security evaluations.
 Today Oracle is involved in many international Technical Communities (iTCs) and Technical Working Groups helping to write the next versions of Protection Profiles and contributing our deep technical expertise towards development of mature multi-national standards.

 Products submitted for Common Criteria certification may be in two evaluation states: In Evaluation and Evaluated.
 Products ‘In Evaluation’ have been registered according to government scheme policy and are being tested by a certified laboratory.
 After passing the security evaluation and being awarded a certificate by the authorized scheme, the product status is ‘Evaluated’.
 For our customers’ convenience, Oracle publishes our evaluated products and “in evaluation” product certifications here.